 Here’s what our respondents had most recently purchased from a pet shop, according to our survey:

-Meanwhile, customer service (30%) was seen as the second most important driver of satisfaction, ahead of product range (22%) and store or website layout (17%).
+Meanwhile, value for money (31%) was seen as the second most important driver of satisfaction, ahead of product range (19%) and store and website layout (17%).

 In terms of where consumers shop, 22% of consumers generally shop online rather than instore.
 It can be cheaper and more convenient in the long term to buy items in bulk online such as pet food.
 But, be sure that you’re buying from a reputable brand and shop around.

-One in five (23%) survey respondents said they do all their shopping with the same pet store chain, and 37% trust the advice they receive from staff at their pet store.
+One in four (26%) survey respondents said they do all their shopping with the same pet store chain, and considering that customer service was the biggest factor shoppers, it’s not really surprising that some of us keep coming back.

 When asked their reasons for visiting the same pet shop, survey respondents said: